a0420l/daily-bot/README.md

 # daily-bot
-A fully autonomous Python bot that fetches daily weather and inspirational quotes, generating a downloadable summary using GitHub Actions
+"Welcome to my Daily Bot!
+This is an autonomous Python project I built that wakes up every day at 07:30 IST to fetch the weather in Thiruvananthapuram and a daily inspirational quote using GitHub Actions."